 The legal Blood Alcohol Content (BAC) is 0.08%.
 States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In Connecticut, driving with a BAC above 0.16% will trigger automatic enhanced minimum penalties.

 Cellphones and other handheld devices are banned while driving in most states.
 In Connecticut, hand-held devices such as phones and mp3 player are banned for all drivers, regardless of age.
 Handheld devices bans prohibit talking on the phone without a hands-free system.

 Texting while driving is banned in Connecticut.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 Unlike most states, in Connecticut, distracted driving is not listed as a category on police crash report forms.

 Connecticut requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Connecticut is $15.00.
-Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.
+Safety belt laws very state-by-state.
+Consult your states Department of Transportation for specific seatbelt use laws.